-Key staff at the Centre include: Dr Niall Munro (Director of the Centre), Dr Andrea Macrae , Professor Simon Kövesi, Professor Nathalie Aubert, Dr Dinah Roe , Professor Alex Goody , Dr Eric White, Dr Simon White, and Dr Caroline Jackson-Houlston.
+Key figures at the Centre include: Dr Niall Munro (Director of the Centre), Mary Jean Chan, Claire Cox, Dr Andrea Macrae , Professor Simon Kövesi, Dr Dinah Roe , Professor Alex Goody , Dr Eric White, and Dr Simon White.

-Ongoing and recent projects have been in the areas of poetry and science; poetry and technology; poetry and mental health; poetry and the environment; and performance poetry in Oxfordshire, whilst from 2008-9 the Centre also ran an important project pairing fourteen established poets together with fourteen refugees and asylum seekers to work collaboratively on new poetry.
-The venture was supported by Arts Council England and the charities Asylum Welcome and Refugee Resource, and resulted in the anthology See How I Land: Oxford Poets and Exiled Writers.
-You can learn more about all of these projects by clicking on the Projects link to the left.
+Past projects have been in the areas of poetry and science; poetry and the environment; poetry and business; poetry and mental health; and performance poetry in Oxfordshire.
+From 2008-9 the Centre also ran a project pairing poets with refugees and asylum seekers to work collaboratively on new poetry.
+The result of this was the anthology See How I Land: Oxford Poets and Exiled Writers, which you can download here.
+You can learn more about all of these projects and more by clicking on the Projects link to the left of this page.

-In collaboration with Oxford City Council, the Centre co-ordinated the Oxford City Poet scheme.
-City Poet Kate Clanchy, took office in 2011, with a remit to encourage both the reading and writing of poetry in Oxford and the region.
-She ran a number of projects, particularly in local schools, and was also responsible for creating the post of Oxford Youth Ambassador for Poetry, which was held by Azfa Awad.
-You can find out about these roles in the Projects section of the site.
+In collaboration with Oxford City Council, the Centre co-ordinated the Oxford City Poet scheme from 2011-13.
+The City Poet's remit was to encourage both the reading and writing of poetry in Oxford and the region.
+The first City Poet was Kate Clanchy, and you can find out about her work in the Projects section of the site.
+In 2013, Kate Clanchy, the Poetry Centre, and Oxford City Council also set up the post of Oxford Youth Ambassador for Poetry, which was held by Azfa Awad between 2013-14.